DevMountain/alexa-instructions/README.md

 1. You'll also need to define a list of Sample Utterances that will be used to invoke your program.
 Here is a list that would be applicable to the intent schema shown above.

     ```
-        HelloWorldIntent: say hello
+        HelloWorldIntent say hello
-        HelloWorldIntent: tell me hello
+        HelloWorldIntent tell me hello
-        GetWeatherIntent: get me the weather in {london | city}
+        GetWeatherIntent get me the weather in {london | city}
-        GetWeatherIntent: how is the weather in {los angeles | city}
+        GetWeatherIntent how is the weather in {los angeles | city}
-        GetWeatherIntent: whats the weather like in {provo | city}
+        GetWeatherIntent whats the weather like in {provo | city}
-        GetWeatherIntent: what is the temperature in {new york | city} today
+        GetWeatherIntent what is the temperature in {new york | city} today
-        GetWeatherIntent: how is the weather today in {phoenix | city}
+        GetWeatherIntent how is the weather today in {phoenix | city}
     ```
 The more examples you provide, the more accurate Alexa will be at launching your skill at the correct times.
 For the intent that has a slot, we need to provide an example of something the user might say, along with the name of the slot in the format shown above.
 Save this as a separate file somewhere in your application.
 You'll need it later when you sit down with your mentor to set up the alexa skill on the developer portal.